Method for detector description transformation to Unity and application in BESIII: Application in BESIII

-Based on the method introduced in Sect.\ref{sec:Methodologies}, it is possible to perform a format conversion of the BESIII detectors description from GDML to Unity.
-The process of detector data conversion is divided into the following steps.
+Based on the method introduced by Section~\ref{sec:Methodologies}, it is possible to perform a format conversion of the BESIII detectors description from GDML to Unity.
+The detector data conversion process comprised the following steps:

-First, the GDML description of each sub-detector is imported into FreeCAD with the GDML-CAD interface.
-Since the original interface only supports very basic CSG shapes but BESIII has used some complicated shapes, such as Polygon, Polyhedra, Twistedtubs, IrregBox and Boolean shapes, we update the interface to allow correct conversion of all the shapes being used in BESIII GDML detector description.
+First, the GDML description of each subdetector was imported into FreeCAD with the GDML--FreeCAD interface.
+Because the original interface only supports the basic CSG shapes, BESIII has used some complicated shapes, such as Twistedtubs, IrregBox, and Boolean shapes.
+We updated the interface to allow correct conversion of all the shapes being used in the GDML detector description of BESIII.

-Second, after importing into FreeCAD, the BESIII detector data is exported in STEP format.
-Then the STEP files are converted to FBX files with the format conversion function provided by Pixyz Studio.
-As an example, visualization of the BESIII TOF sub-detector in FreeCAD and Pixyz is shown in Fig.~\ref{fig:TofFreeCADPixyz}.
+Second, after importing into FreeCAD, the BESIII detector data were exported in the STEP format.
+Then, the STEP files were converted to FBX files using the format conversion function provided by Pixyz Studio.
+As an example, the visualization of the BESIII TOF subdetector in FreeCAD and Pixyz is shown in Fig. ~\ref{fig:TofFreeCADPixyz}.

-Third, the FBX files can be directly imported into Unity.
-For the BESIII detector, there are four sub-detector FBX files (MDC, TOF, EMC and MUC) and one general FBX file to describe the beam-pipe and superconducting solenoid.
-The subdetectors have been checked in Geant4 and ROOT to guarantee no space overlaps between each other, so the subdetectors can be directly combined together to form the whole detector.
-Finally, the 3D modeling of BESIII detector is successfully constructed in Unity with a set of automated steps.
+Third, the FBX files were directly imported into Unity.
+For the BESIII detector, four sub-detector FBX files (MDC, TOF, EMC, and MUC) and one general FBX file describe the beam pipe and superconducting solenoid.
+The subdetectors were verified in Geant4 and ROOT to guarantee no space overlaps between each other, so the subdetectors could be directly combined to form the whole BESIII detector.
+Finally, 3D modeling of the BESIII detector was successfully performed in Unity after a set of automated steps.